-When it comes to taxes, it seems like there are endless 1040 forms.
-Plus, when you hear about an offer to file your federal and state taxes for free with 1040 form variations (ahem H&R Block More Zero) you wonder if you really do qualify.
+When it comes to taxes, it seems like there are endless 1040 Forms.
+Plus, when you hear about an offer to file your federal and state taxes for free with 1040 Form variations you wonder if you really do qualify.

-This post offers you insight into the different 1040 Forms so you can determine if you qualify for a free tax return with H&R Block Online:
+This post offers you insight into the different 1040 Forms:

 The blanket term “Form 1040” is used to describe the return individuals use to report their income taxes annually to the IRS.
 However, it is not limited to just one standard form.
 Instead, there are there are several different versions of this form; the most common of which are Form 1040, Form 1040A, and Form 1040EZ.
 The correct version you should file depends upon a number of factors mainly dealing with the size and types of your income and the various tax deductions and credits you claim.

-As its name implies, Form 1040EZ is by far the simplest and shortest tax form.
+So, what is a 1040EZ?
+As its name implies, 1040EZ is by far the simplest and shortest tax form.
 However, only small percentage of people qualify to file this return.
 In fact, IRS statistics show that only about 16% of individual income tax returns are filed using Form 1040EZ.
 The reason for this is that the form has several restrictions:

 - Your taxable income must be less than $100,000 and only come in the form of wages, scholarship and fellowship grants, unemployment compensation, Alaska Permanent Fund Dividends, or interest (less than $1,500).